luanpotter/shattered-wilds/docs/arcane.md

 #### Blinding Light [Special Attack]

 The Caster evokes a momentary flash of bright light within 1m of them, potentially affecting any seeing creatures within a 4m radius.
-The Caster and any creatures that were made aware of what was about to happen can Avert their gaze; other creatures must succeed an Agility Check against the Spell Check to do so.
+The Caster and any creatures that were made aware of what was about to happen can avert their gaze; other creatures must succeed an [[Agility]] Check against the Spell DC to do so.
-Creatures who were unable to Avert their gaze take the [[Blinded]] condition until the end of their next round.
+Creatures who were unable to avert their gaze take the [[Blinded]] condition until the end of their next round.
 **Minimal Augmentation**: -3 [Potency: Greater Intensity] **Area Augmentation**: +4 for each additional +1m of radius.